 Check out our favorite fringe-accompanied hairstyles below!

-Parisian It girl Jeanne Damas makes bangs look effortlessly cool by rocking undone bedhead with a parted fringe.
+Kelly Rowlnad makes bangs look effortlessly cool by rocking barely there bends with a blunt fringe.

 Got thin hair?
 Bangs are a great way to add the illusion of more volume and structure to your mane, à la Rashida Jones.